jawah/niquests/docs/community/faq.rst

 But fear not, if your script was compatible with urllib3, it will most certainly work out-of-the-box with urllib3.future.

-This behavior was chosen to ensure the highest level of compatibility with your migration, ensuring the minimum friction during the migration between Requests and Niquests.
+This behavior was chosen to ensure the highest level of compatibility for your migration, ensuring the minimum friction during the migration between Requests to Niquests.

 Cohabitation
 ~~~~~~~~~~~~